Term Life Insurance

 Alcohol Use, DUI's and Life Insurance: Essential Reading

 Not surprisingly, alcohol –like tobacco- is considered to be a high risk factor for insurance companies and they like to know to what extent you use it and whether you have had a history of alcohol abuse or not.
-When you apply for life insurance, no matter whether whole or term, you will be asked two questions related to alcohol consumption:
+When applying for either term or whole life insurance, you can count on being asked two questions related to alcohol consumption:

-- Have you ever been convicted of a DUI (a conviction for Driving Under the Influence of alcohol)?
+- Do you have a conviction for a DUI charge (Driving Under the Influence of alcohol)?

 - How much alcohol do you drink and how regularly?